 “Documentary” used to be a dirty word to the average viewer.
 Normally educational, often stodgy, and more than a little cheesy, documentaries were the antithesis of a fun movie-going experience, and felt more like school than entertainment.
 But so much has changed over the last two decades with the onset of day-in-the-life reality television, flashy blockbuster documentary features, and, most recently, the massively successful crime docu-series.
 Documentaries are now a popular nightly choice for millions of viewers, despite whatever stigma they used to have.

-Because of this newfound popularity, more businesses have been tapping into creative ways to use documentary style videos to help show off their business, connect with current and future customers, and market their company in an authentic way.
+Because of this newfound popularity, more businesses have been tapping into creative ways to use documentary style videos to help show off their business, connect with current and future customers, and use video marketing to show off their company in an authentic way.

 After all, what’s more authentic than casting aside a flashy advertisement in place of a docu-style featurette about how your business actually runs?